-- Side-facing balconies are specifically discouraged.
-Sites that may have previously been designed with multiple side facing dwellings would respond to the design control with a preference for front and rear facing orientations. - The control reinforces other built form policy to encourage site consolidation.
+- Side-facing balconies are specifically discouraged unless ample spacing is provided to avoid developments borrowing amenity from adjoining site.
+Developments that may have previously been designed with multiple side facing dwellings would respond to the design control with a preference for front and rear facing orientations. - The control reinforces other built form policy to encourage site consolidation.
 Built forms with side-facing dwellings will be more efficient when developing on larger consolidated sites - The control reinforced other privacy, overlooking and amenity policy, by more effectively managing these issues through building design and setbacks, rather than relying on 'borrowed' amenity from adjoining lots or excessive use of screening.